Last Updated on May 30, 2022 by Dexter Roona

 Only you can answer this question.
 Saying that it is not really a question that a true collector can answer because you collect what you like.
 I have Star Wars figures, the Lord Of The Rings figures, endless Marvel Legends, and really anything that grabs my attention.
 The Funko Pop Vinyls are a new favorite of mine now as well, they offer an inexpensive route to collecting Pop Culture items.

 Is it only vintage figures that carry value?

 No, the value can be depicted by how much enjoyment you get from a particular figure or series, If we are talking monetary value then again no because modern action figure series can be very valuable.
 Here is an example.
 Ned Stark from Game Of Thrones.
 The character was killed off in series one when he was beheaded.
-There is a Pop Vinyl for the Ned Stark character that you can buy for $10 or so.
+There is a Pop Vinyl for the Ned Stark character that you can buy online for $10 or so.
 However, there is also a Comic-Con Headless version that sells for upwards of $2000.
 Now that is an incredible increase in value.

 So if you ever come across a Headless Ned Stark, even a loose one, in a yard sale or charity or anywhere and it’s just selling cheap cause the owner doesn’t know what they have then snap it up 😉

 All of the above is me trying to give you some sensible ideas to help you decide which action figures to collect?
 But in reality, there is no rhyme or reason.
 If we like it and can afford it we will buy it and collect it.

 If you are starting out then the best figures to collect are the 3.75″ scale action figures.
 You are in the Star Wars realm with this scale but there are also some great figures from the Marvel Universe.

 The 3.75″ figures tend to sell for around the $7.99 – £9.99 for those of us in the UK.